What is backlighting in photography? And how can you capture beautiful backlit photos?

 Backlighting isn’t just for portraits, though!
 It can be used in a variety of situations for creative, inspiring images, including nature photography:

-Once you start looking for the light, you’ll notice shots like this everywhere.
+And once you start looking for the light, you’ll notice shots like this everywhere.
 In fact, one of the best ways to learn backlighting is to go out in nature and simply experiment by putting your subjects between the camera and the sun.

 Sunrise and sunset are great times to try out backlighting.
 Look for situations where your subjects are at a bit of a distance; it also helps to have a general idea of where the sun will be at dawn and dusk.
 Metering with backlight is tricky, so I like to use Aperture Priority to control the depth of field and then dial in exposure compensation to get my shots as light or as dark as I want.